jayeshdesai4520/DBpedia-GSoC-2021/about.md

 click on this [link](https://webengineering.ins.hs-anhalt.de:41022/visualize/example) to see demo graph.  <br />

 ### How to make a profile:  <br />
-**If you want to create a profile in which you can add list of components use below command** - <br />
+**If you want to create a profile in which you can add a list of components use the below command** - <br />

 ```
 User - create sport profile